mlin2/DroidForce-1/README.md

 ```

 ### Where is this server deployed?
-As discussed with Enrico, the server is deployed on the server he gave us on port 443: [http://lapbroyg58.informatik.tu-muenchen.de:443](http://lapbroyg58.informatik.tu-muenchen.de:443).
+As discussed with Enrico, the server is deployed on the server he gave us on port 443: [https://lapbroyg58.informatik.tu-muenchen.de:443](https://lapbroyg58.informatik.tu-muenchen.de:443).

 ### What are the other features of the server?

 As you can see on the [RAML](http://raml.org/), there are other endpoints than the instrumentation of apps.
-We've to admit that the biggest and most interesting feature is the instrumentation but we also have *nice-to-have* features like:
+We have to admit that the biggest and most interesting feature is the instrumentation but we also have *nice-to-have* features like:
+ * HTTPS support which is an essential feature for the security of the server since it makes tempering with the APKs sent to the server and received from the server harder.
  * Fetching and storing of metadata from a remote XML file like the one F-Droid uses at https://f-droid.org/repo/index.xml.
 The metadata then gets associated with APKs as soon as they are instrumented by the background APK fetching or by sending an instrumentation request to the server directly.
  * Endpoints for a list of all metadata or metadata of instrumented APKs on the server.
  * Fetching and instrumenting of remote repository APKs in the background while also leaving the instrumentation service open to receive and handle requests.
 This has been tested with fetching APKs from F-Droid and trying to instrument them with a 1 minute timeout.